MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-add-configure-subgrid.md

 1. On the **Select subgrid views** pane:
    - Typically app users want to view related records.
 When **Show related records** is selected, only tables with a relationship are displayed.
    - Select the **Table** you want.
    - Select the **Default view** from the table.
-When an existing view is not suitable for the app, [create or edit a view](create-edit-views.md) for the table.
+When an existing view isn't suitable for the app, [create or edit a view](create-edit-views.md) for the table.
 1. Select **Done**.
 1. Select **Save**, and then select **Publish**.